-Clonegal is an important settlement in County Carlow with a current population of approximately 280 (Census 2006).
-There are a limited number of business in the area.
+Ballon is an important urban settlement in County Carlow with a current population of approximately 650 (Census 2006).
+There are a limited number of established industries and business in the area.
 The town is served by a primary school, by nearby secondary schools and avails of third level educational facilities at nearby Carlow town.
-The town is central to a thriving agricultural hinterland.
-Clonegal has not yet benefited significantly from the overall expansion of economic activity at Carlow or indeed the South East region.
+Located on the N80 the town is central to a thriving agricultural hinterland.
+Ballon has not yet benefited significantly from the overall expansion of economic activity at Carlow or indeed the South East region.

-Clonegal is very well located in relation to the road network in the region.
+Ballon is very well located in relation to the road network in the region.
 Local infrastructure, townscape and community effort have improved the attractiveness of the town as a commercial growth centre and as a residential settlement.
 Imminent housing development presents a stern challenge to provide adequate community, amenity and recreational facilities.

-The amenity visual appearance and general attractiveness of Clonegal has grown in recent years, due to an immense reservoir of local civic pride and community effort.
+The amenity visual appearance and general attractiveness of Ballon has grown in recent years, due to an immense reservoir of local civic pride and community effort.

-This plan will endeavour to provide a framework, which will facilitate ongoing development of residential, commercial and recreational facilities.
-Clonegal will fulfil its role as a key settlement within County Carlow and the South East Region as a whole.
+This plan will endeavour to provide a framework, which will facilitate ongoing development of residential, commercial, industrial and recreational facilities.
+Ballon will fulfil its role as a key settlement within County Carlow and the South East Region as a whole.